 Weather: Sunny and a minimum of 3.2ÂșC

 Another cool night after a few warm nights.
 It was a calm and clear night, hence the cold morning.
 It is still only 3.2â°C when I get up at 8:15 am.
 I read the newspaper on my tablet (good phone coverage here).
-I cook bacon from breakfast, something I only do a few times on a trip.
+I cook bacon for breakfast, something I only do a few times on a trip.
 I fly the drone as it was too windy yesterday afternoon.

 At 10:00 am we leave, after making sure our site is clearly marked as being fully occupied (there is of course, only one tent here).
 We drive the rest of the Darling River and past the lower Menindee Weir.
 The level of the Darling below here is much lower than where we are camped.
 Further on we pass a tree that has markers for all the major floods.
 The height of the 1974 flood is simply amazing, no wonder Lake Eyre filled and there was still water in normally dry lakes and rivers in 1978 when I went to Tibooburra.